dimuthuh28/dimuthuh28/README.md

-Hi there!
+Hi there!👋

-👋 Hi there!
 I'm [Your Name], a first-year Computer Science major from Sri Lanka.
 I'm passionate about coding and diving into the latest IT technologies.
 I enjoy discussing tech trends with my colleagues and continuously improving my skills in software development and systems design.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=dimuthuh28)](https://github.com/anuraghazra/github-readme-stats)